-Monday Partly cloudy.
-High (70%) chance of showers, mainly during the morning and early afternoon.
-Winds N/NE 15 to 25 km/h shifting W 25 to 35 km/h in the morning then decreasing to 15 to 20 km/h in the late evening.
-Possible rainfall: 1 to 2 mm Chance of any rain: 70% Sun protection 9:30am to 3:00pm, UV Index predicted to reach 6 [High].
+Tuesday Mostly sunny.
+Light winds becoming SW 15 to 25 km/h in the middle of the day then turning SE 15 to 20 km/h in the evening.
+Possible rainfall: 0 mm Chance of any rain: 5% Sun protection 9:00am to 5:20pm, UV Index predicted to reach 12 [Extreme].

-Tuesday Partly cloudy.
-Light winds becoming W/NW 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
-Possible rainfall: 0 mm Chance of any rain: 5%.
+Wednesday Mostly sunny morning.
+Medium (40%) chance of showers in the late afternoon and evening.
+Light winds becoming N/NW 15 to 25 km/h in the morning then tending NW/SW in the early afternoon.
+Possible rainfall: 0 to 1 mm Chance of any rain: 40%.

 Adelaide Weather Forecasts